 One of the best freshwater lakes in the area is located deep in the southern portions of St. Mary’s County, Maryland, on the peninsula of land sandwiched between the Patuxent and Potomac Rivers.
 Launching trailer boats, kayaks, and car-toppers is a breeze, thanks to a pair of contemporary boat ramps with a dock.
 Hikers can find hotspots within a short cast from the coast.
 And, unlike most other Mid-Atlantic lakes and fishing spots, this one is rarely, if ever, crowded.

-Largemouth bass, crappie, sunfish, pickerel, and yellow perch abound in the 250-acre water.
+Largemouth bass, crappie, sunfish, pickerel, and yellow perch abound in the 250-acre (2.9 square kilometer) lake.
 Artificial dikes protruding into the main lake, beaver dams, and standing wood are among the structures.
 And no matter which way the wind blows, you’ll always find a cove with calm waters waiting for you.

 9. Piney Run Lake

 Piney Run Reservoir is a hidden gem in Maryland.
-The 300-acre lake, which opened in 1974 alongside Maryland’s oldest park, is a beautiful place surrounded by farms and forest.
-There are plenty of options for rock climbing, picnicking, camping, tennis, swimming, and hiking (with over 5 miles of trails), but the lake is best known for its fishing.
+The 300-acre (1.2 square kilometer) lake, which opened in 1974 alongside Maryland’s oldest park, is a beautiful place surrounded by farms and forest.
+There are plenty of options for picnicking, tennis, swimming, and hiking (with over 15 miles of trails), but the lake is best known for its fishing.

 Fishing is allowed from boats, piers, and the shore (except at the Wildlife Management Area at the north end of the lake, where there is absolutely no fishing allowed).
 If you have a Maryland fishing license, you can go boat fishing or fish from the shore.
 Striped bass, largemouth bass, tiger musky, trout, catfish, panfish, and different crappie species thrive depending on where you go.